sassoftware/devsascom-rest-api-samples/CoreServices/listData.md

 - 'description'
 - 'label'
 - 'state'
-    - The value can be either 'active' or 'inactive'.
+    - The value can be either 'deployed' or 'developing'.
     - You can also use the `/lists/{listId}/state` endpoint.

 When you update a list's properties, you need to send only the properties that you are changing in your request body.
 All other properties, except for the life cycle metadata ('createdBy' and 'modifiedBy'), do not change.
 In this example, you change the label and add a description to the existing list definition.